bardak-dev/bark-gui/README.md

 **Q:** Why are cloned voices so bad?

+This changed a short time ago for the better.
+Cloned voices aren't that bad anymore and with a bit of luck and a good audio input you can reproduce very stable speakers.
-Probably because the code for cloning is a lot of guesswork so far and was implemented by the authors of the fork I mentioned at the top.
-The original Bark authors don't condone voice cloning and I think it will take some time for the community to find 'the secret sauce'.
-Best results so far seem to use a very short input clip of 2-4 seconds.
+The reason why this is so hard is that the original Bark authors don't condone voice cloning and didn't give away the crucial model they are using for creating speakers.
+So the community has to find ways to get around this and so far the best working method involves using the base Hubert model and training a custom quantifier.
+This was found out by [Mylo](https://github.com/gitmylo/bark-voice-cloning-HuBERT-quantizer) so huge thanks to him!

 **Q:** Why did you hack this together, when will you implement feature xxx?